EpicDevelopment/EpicCore-Public/README.md

 ## Support

-There is no public support discord/channel for this plugin.
-Open [issues](https://github.com/EpicDevelopment/EpicCore-Public/issues) on `Github` if you find a bug that needs to be fixed.<br>You can try to contact awel with `contact@awel.studio` and snowy with `contact@snowyjs.lol`.
+There is no public support discord/channel for this plugin.<br>Open [issues](https://github.com/EpicDevelopment/EpicCore-Public/issues) on `Github` if you find a bug that needs to be fixed.<br>You can try to contact awel with `contact@awel.studio` and snowy with `contact@snowyjs.lol`.

 ## Usage/Examples